Children 3 months to 12 years (> 5 kg):

 the relief of mild to moderate pain, such as a sore throat, teething pain, toothache, earache, headache, minor aches and sprains.

-For pain, fever and symptoms of cold and influenza: The daily dosage of Ibuprofen oral suspension is 20-30 mg/kg body weight in divided doses.
-Using the oral dosing syringe provided this can be achieved as follows:
+For pain, fever, and symptoms of cold and influenza: The daily dosage of ibuprofen oral suspension is 20-30 mg/kg body weight in divided doses.
+Using the oral dosing syringe provided, this can be achieved as follows:

-Infants 3 – 6 months weighing more than 5 kg: One 2.5ml dose may be taken 3 times in 24 hours.
+Infants 3–6 months weighing more than 5 kg: One 2.5 ml dose may be taken 3 times in 24 hours.

 Infants 6 – 12 months (7 – 10 kg): One 2.5 ml dose may be taken 3 to 4 times in 24 hours.